poshecamo/PassenGen/README.md

 # PassenGen - Secure Password Generator

 PassenGen is a command-line based tool written in Python designed to generate cryptographically secure passwords locally, without relying on any external services.
-It is lightweight, secure by design, customizable, and now supports interactive mode.
+It is lightweight, secure by design, customizable, and now supports both CLI arguments and interactive mode.

 ## Features